iZ86/mvcsoa-starter-template/README.md

 ### `libs/Result.ts`

-Used to return a standardized result from service layer to controller, follow the Result Pattern.
+Used to return a standardized result from service layer to controller, follows the Result Pattern.

 ### `libs/ResultType.ts`

 An experimental version of Result.ts that provides stronger type safety.
 It is currently somewhat verbose, but may provide better flow compared to Result.ts under certain conditions.

-### `libs/status-codes-enums.ts`
+### `libs/status-codes-enum.ts`

-Enums for status codes.
+Enum for status codes.

 ---